emilyjspencer/dancewear-app/README.md

 * Filtering - use named queries on the backend
 * Improve knowledge of working with session storage and local storage through some other features

+# User Stories

+* As an unregistered user
+so that I can decide whether to sign up or not
+I can view all products on the website

+* As a registered user
+so that I can buy products
+I can add items to my basket

+* As